wbf22/Java-Journeyman-Badge/checkList.md

 First you should see if you can't optimize speed by writing the code in a better way.
 [comment]: <> (Describe how one would tune the JVM perfomance characteristics)

+You can use jconsole to see how an application uses resources and performs.
+There's also other tools that integrate with JMX to help you monitor an application.
 [comment]: <> (Describe how you would use JMX to monitor the JVM)

 ### Threads